Nerd911/WNet/docs/index.md

         [-7., -6., -5., -4., -3., -2., -1.,  0.,  1.],
         [-8., -7., -6., -5., -4., -3., -2., -1.,  0.]])
 ```
 If we divide all these values by the given deviation parameter and put it on an expontial we will get the first part of the W matrix.
-The second part uses the radius, so that it only looks at pixels inside of the radius lenghth.
+The second part uses the radius, so that it only looks at pixels inside of the radius length.

-To implement this we did the same thing again with the flattening and the expanding as above, but this time we created 2 matrices and used index locations as values.
+To implement this radius constraint, we did the same thing again with the flattening and the expanding as above, but this time we created 2 matrices and used index locations as values.
 For example the matrix containing the X locations.
 ```python
 tensor([[0., 1., 2.],
         [0., 1., 2.],